scrudgey/DJ2020/tutorial.md

 * verify wander correction
 . when starting a new game, toggle for skipping tutorial / intro . bar cutscene
+. pulling gun before door allowed me to burglar door early?
+. camera movement is jumpy

 # tutorial finalization
-exploit can be used early: fix this after tuning software camera data location? pulling gun before door allowed me to burglar door early?
+exploit can be used early: fix this after tuning software

-camera movement is jumpy